DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Disable Updating

-  In this case, it's necessary to use [AppointmentForm](../reference/appointment-form.md) in read-only mode.
-If you want to let users delete appointments, use AppointmentForm's [commandButton](../reference/appointment-form.md/#appointmentformcommandbuttonprops) with `deleteButton` ID and pass `disabled` property to it.
-If you want to let users create new appointments, do not use read-only mode when a new appointment is being created.
-If you use [DragDropProvider](../reference/drag-drop-provider.md), consider turning it off.
-It may be done with the help of `allowDrag` and `allowResize` properties.
+Users can use the `AppointmentForm` to update appointments.
+Switch the `AppointmentForm` to [read-only mode](../reference/appointment-form.md#properties) to disable this functionality.
+However, users will not be able to add or delete appointments, too, but these features can be enabled individually.

+To enable adding, create a flag that indicates whether an appointment is being added and make the `AppointmentForm` read-only depending on this flag.

+To enable deleting, find the [commandButton](../reference/appointment-form.md/#appointmentformcommandbuttonprops) with ID `deleteButton` on the `AppointmentForm` and set its `disabled` property to `false`.

+Users can also update appointments via drag-and-drop.
+Remove the [DragDropProvider](../reference/drag-drop-provider.md) (if you use it) to disable this functionality.

 The example below demonstrates the described use-cases: